|Something there is more immortal even than the stars

 - Without much notice, the notion that the Universe may have been through an infinite series of bouts of creation, and not just one, has been making headway in the literature — John Maddox, 1994 (8)

-- Recent versions of the inflationary scenario describe the universe as a self-generating fractal that sprouts other inflationary universes — Andrei Linde, 1994 (9)
+- Recent versions of the inflationary scenario describe the universe as a self-generating fractal that sprouts other inflationary universes — Andrei Linde, 1994 (illustration) (9)

-If there have been many big bangs, then it would be possible for universes to merge.
+If there have been many big bangs, then it could be possible for universes to merge.
 Even if the universe is closed in the manner of a black hole, it could merge with another universe, just as black holes can merge.
 What would prevent a new expanding universe from swallowing the contents of an older, thermodynamically dying universe?
 It wouldn't be a merger of equals.
 It would, nonetheless, be a way for clouds of bacteria and viruses, all that might remain of life in our universe someday, to get close to some shining stars and viable planets and get life going again.

 Of course, the actual mechanism whereby life might invade a new universe is unknown.
 But, as we have seen, the big bang theory is neither complete nor secure enough to rule out this possibility.
 Another reason to consider it is the biological evidence that life appears to require a means to have invaded this universe.
 This reasoning gives the evidence from biology as much weight as that from cosmology.